 While investing in these facilities is a critical step forward towards closing Lincoln Hills / Copper Lake Schools, the JCGC also recognizes the limitations of this current grant period as well as the necessary work ahead.
-With 111-125 beds proposed among these four counties, we are still short approximately 52-66 beds remove all the SRCCCY-eligible youth from Lincoln Hills / Copper Lake Schools and from the long-term detention programs, as required by Act 185.
+With 111-125 beds proposed among these four counties, we are still short approximately 52-66 beds to remove all the SRCCCY-eligible youth from Lincoln Hills / Copper Lake Schools, as required by Act 185.
 Additionally, we still do not have a facility that would properly serve youth from the western and northern parts of the state in the closer-to-home model outlined by the Wisconsin Model for Youth Justice.